 My adventures skiing this year filled me with a sense of obligation.
 I, after my fourth Alpine attempt, have an obligation to share with the rest of you poor, unsuspecting creatures (those yet to experience le Ski) the fact that skiing is not like it is in the Hollywood films, or the travel brochures, or even those Varsity photos.
 Though it does have its upsides, I feel it is my responsibility – nay, my duty – to tell the truth, the whole truth and nothing but the truth about skiing.

-- (and I add this slightly random one only for the sake of total completeness) The Skiing: Skiing is Ok.
+(and I add this slightly random one only for the sake of total completeness) The Skiing: Skiing is Ok.

 And there it is: that, friends, is the unspoken truth about skiing.